biosimulators/Biosimulators_pyNeuroML/docs-src/tutorial.rst

                             Directory to save outputs
       -v, --version         show program's version number and exit

-For example, the following command could be used to execute the simulations described in ``./modeling-study.omex`` and save their results to ``./``:
+For example, the following commands could be used to execute the simulations described in ``./modeling-study.omex`` and save their results to ``./``:

 .. code-block:: text

+    biosimulators-netpyne -i ./modeling-study.omex -o ./
+    biosimulators-neuron -i ./modeling-study.omex -o ./
-    pyneuroml -i ./modeling-study.omex -o ./
+    biosimulators-pyneuroml -i ./modeling-study.omex -o ./

-Docker image with a command-line entrypoint
+Docker images with command-line entrypoints
 -------------------------------------------

-The entrypoint to the Docker image supports the same command-line interface described above.
+The entrypoints to the Docker images support the same command-line interface described above.

-For example, the following command could be used to use the Docker image to execute the same simulations described in ``./modeling-study.omex`` and save their results to ``./``:
+For example, the following command could be used to use the jNeuroML/pyNeuroML Docker image to execute the same simulations described in ``./modeling-study.omex`` and save their results to ``./``:

 .. code-block:: text